 Tip: Since the console texts are not escaped, the client user should take care of rendering and escaping depending on the UI implementation.
-For example, use cpre> element, replace newlines with white-space: pre CSS style when rendering as HTML.
+For example, use cpre> element, replace newlines with <bre>cpre>, or apply white-space: pre CSS style when rendering as HTML.
 An easy way to do escape the text safely is to use insertAdjacentText() DOM API.